Ghilliexyz/AtlasEnchants/README.md

-#About
+#About the plugin
+--
-Atlas Custom Enchants is a plugin I made for the SMP I was playing with Friends to make the server more fun for us to play and to have more stuff to work towards.
+Atlas Custom Enchants is a plugin I developed specifically for the SMP (Survival Multiplayer) server I was hosting with friends.
+Its primary goal was to enhance the gameplay experience by introducing unique enchantments, providing players with more engaging content and additional objectives to strive for, ultimately making the server more enjoyable

 What does it include?
 --